The Antibiotic Gentamycin Can Cause Hearing Loss, Deafness, and "Wobblers"

 Gentamycin or Gentamicin sulphate is a strong antibiotic that is given intravenously (IV) to help treat bacterial infections.
 However, if the dose or level of medication in the body is not properly monitored, it could lead to damage to the inner ears, loss of hearing, or deafness.
 In some studies, the risk of hearing loss in patients who received Gentamycin was as high as 25 percent.
 If the hearing loss was due to the antibiotic Gentamycin, it is referred to as Gentamycin induced ototoxicity.

 The antibiotic Gentamicin itself is not dangerous.
 The medication becomes toxic when it binds to iron in the blood and produces destructive chemical agents known as free radicals.
 Those free radicals can attack the tiny hair cells in the inner ear causing them to be unable to transmit sound impulses to the auditory nerve and brain.

-If you, your child, or a family member developed hearing loss, deafness or balance problems after receiving the antibiotic Gentamycin please feel free to call or contact one of our experienced lawyers, doctors or nurses at 1.888.823.5291 or by using the contact form at the top of the page, for a strictly confidential and free consultation.
-Our experienced Philadelphia drug error teams consist of nurses and doctors who have actually worked in hospitals and administered Gentamycin.
-To date, we have had over $2 billion awarded on behalf of our injured clients.
-Jim Beasley Jr., MD, JD, has been consistently named in Best Lawyers and Super Lawyers.
+If you, your child, or a family member developed hearing loss, deafness or balance problems after receiving the antibiotic Gentamycin please feel free to call our experienced lawyers, doctors or nurses at (215) 866-2424 or by using our online contact form.
+Our experienced team of professionals offers a strictly confidential and free consultation.